ashrewdmint/classnotes/README.markdown

 Store data in an element's class attribute; access jQuery data with `:data` selector.

+You can find this plugin on the [jQuery plugin site](http://plugins.jquery.com/project/Classnotes)!

 ## About

 When writing JavaScript, sometimes you need to store data inside an element.